nerdbude/cssyn/README.md

 ![cpp_hello_world](/images/code_cpp.png)

-I don´t want any JS on my website but I want a syntax-highlighter with all the funky colors of the iwtb-colorscheme.
+I don´t want any JS on my website but I want a syntax-highlighter with all the funky colors of the [iwtb-colorscheme](https://github.com/nerdbude/iwtb).
 So here is the cssyn (or css syntax highlighter).

 It doesn´t highlight full automatic.
 You want syntax-highlighting - you have to do it yourself.
 Yes it is a bit more work on your website but it is totally worth it ... or not ... your decision.

+For a live-demonstration have a look at the NERDBUDE ([cssyn in action at NERDBUDE.COM](https://www.nerdbude.com/cssyn.html)) website.

 ## Installation